ycpcs/cs402-spring2025/assign/assign02.md

 * **0 - Unacceptable**: No work was performed over the last week.

 **NOTE: Late weekly journal entries will receive a 50% deduction from the grade they would have otherwise received.**

+**NOTE: Failure to maintain ADEQUATE AND TIMELY weekly journal entries could result in receiving a failing grade for the course.